The Psychedelic Rainbow Mountain

 At this altitude, the main challenge of this hike is to get enough oxygen into your lungs to keep walking the reasonably gentle grade up to the mountain top.
 The locals offer horseback rides to those who cannot make it on their own two feet.dsc_0882

-Spectacular vistas surround the walk as you meander through a valley, passing Vicuñas herding communities and roaming herds of animals.Woman and child running in the Peruvian AndesHorse in Ausangate, Peruvian Andes, Rainbow MountainThe push up to the top is a demanding workout, and one has to stop every few steps to take a few deep breaths before continuing.
+Spectacular vistas surround the walk as you meander through a valley, passing Vicuñas herding communities and roaming herds of animals.Horse in Ausangate, Peruvian Andes, Rainbow MountainThe push up to the top is a demanding workout, and one has to stop every few steps to take a few deep breaths before continuing.
 Our guide recommended chewing Coca leaves (only available legally in Peru and Bolivia by the way) to give a little extra burst of energy to complete the climb.

 The panoramic views from the top are well worth the effort.
-The naturally occurring bands of blue, red, ochre and turquoise in the sandstone are various mineral deposits that create the rainbow effect.Rainbow Mountain, Perudsc_0945dsc_0931
+The naturally occurring bands of blue, red, ochre and turquoise in the sandstone are various mineral deposits that create the rainbow effect.dsc_0945

 The Cordillera Vilcanota, snow-capped Ausangate mountain in the distance.